Lent

 Do you have lenten services?

 Yes we do.
 We have our usual services on Sunday mornings with a Traditional Service at 8:30am and a Contemporary Service at 10:30am.
-During the six weeks of Lent, we are diving into the “The Way of Sorrow” that walks through the Gospel of Luke.
+During the six weeks of Lent, we are diving into the Book of Job as we look at “Detour Ahead: How to Handle Life’s Unexpected Events”.